 Everybody dreams of fast connection speeds, and the most efficient way to achieve that is using an Ethernet cable.
 An Ethernet cable directly sends the network packets to your computer, allowing you to experience fewer internet disruptions.

-However, you often find yourself encountera problem: your laptop’s Ethernet connection keeps getting cut off every few minutes.
+However, you often find yourself encounter a problem: your laptop’s Ethernet connection keeps getting cut off every few minutes on Windows 11 or 10.

-This is rarely a problem with the cable.
+This is rarely an issue with the cable.
 Because if it was, your laptop wouldn’t be able to connect to the internet at all.
 It’ll say things like “no connection detected” or “network not configured properly.”

 Most likely, a frequently disconnecting Ethernet connection can be traced to your computer’s hardware or software.
-Here are a couple of ways for you to fix the problem.
+Here are a couple of ways for you to fix the issue.

 - 1: Disable Power Management Settings